erickhan/pxdocs/content/reference/CLI/storagepolicy.md

 ---

 ## Overview
-The **Storage Policy** feature lets you manage storage policies in PX cluster.
-Storage Policy allows adminstrator to ensure volume being created on PX cluster has to follows set of specs/rules based on storage policy set.
+The **Storage Policy** feature lets you manage storage policies in a PX cluster with `pxctl storage-policy` or `pxctl stp`.
+This allows storage system admins to ensure that volumes being created follow a certain default spec.
+In order to have storage system admin, your token must have access to all groups (`groups: "*"`) and the `system.admin` role.

-For example, you can set storage policy which ensures volume created on PX cluster has minimum replication level 2.
+Storage policies allow for a sort of guardrail against known bad volume specs within your cluster.
+For example, you can have a storage policy which ensures that volumes created on a PX cluster have a minimum replication level of 2.

-To create and manage storage policy, use `pxctl storage-policy/[stp]`
+You can also set specific ownership levels for storage policies using the `pxctl stp access` command, which will be covered below.

-## Create Storage Policy
+## Creating Storage Polices

-Create storage policy takes set of volume specs to be followed by volume create operation.
+Create storage policy takes a set of default volume specs to be used during volume creation

 ```
 # pxctl storage-policy create devpol --replication 2,min --secure --sticky --periodic 60,10